 - 15.1.
 The school will take all practicable steps to ensure that school premises are as secure as circumstances permit and safe for our staff and children. - 15.2.
-Regular checks are conducted by the site team to ensure the site is safe and secure at all times. - 15.3.
-A electronic sign in and out system InVentry is in place for staff, volunteers and visitors.
+Daily checks are conducted by the site team to ensure the site is safe and secure prior to opening each morning. - 15.3.
+[Details about visitor books and other steps to ensure secure premises.] - 15.4.
+When the school premises/facilities are hired or rented by an organisation or individual (for example to community groups, sports associations, and service providers to run community or extra-curricular activities), the Designated Safeguarding Lead will work alongside the [School Business Manager / Site team / Principal] to ensure appropriate arrangements are in place to keep children safe.

-- 15.4.
-When the school premises/facilities are hired or rented by an organisation or individual (for example to community groups, sports associations, and service providers to run community or extra-curricular activities), the Designated Safeguarding Lead will work alongside the [School Business Manager / Site team / Principal] to ensure appropriate arrangements are in place to keep children safe. - 15.5.
+- 15.5.
 External providers'/organisations' own Child Protection policies and procedures should be provided to the school and in liaison with the Designated Safeguarding Lead, agree how and when to report any concerns to the school. - 15.6.
 Safeguarding requirements will be documented within any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of premises; and that failure to comply with this would lead to termination of the agreement. - 15.7.
-[Please see the school's separate Mobile Phones (Personal) Policy (SO-0001) which includes guidance on the use of cameras and mobile phones in the school setting.
+[Please see the school's separate [name of policy] which includes guidance on the use of cameras and mobile phones in the EYFS setting.
+OR include details of the school's policy on the use of mobile phones and cameras in the EYFS setting]3